sebasmonia/dotfiles/README.md

 In the same spirit, I use Eglot for my LSP needs.
 My package of preference for Common Lisp is [Sly](https://github.com/joaotavora/sly), a fork of SLIME.
 My theme of choice is [modus-operandi](https://gitlab.com/protesilaos/modus-themes).
 Every once in a while I try other themes, but at most a day later I end up going back to modus.
 I use a custom mode-line, based on [mood-line](https://gitlab.com/jessieh/mood-line) (a text-only variant of doom-modeline).
 I had enough little patches and additions to it that I figured I might as well do my own thing.
 Which is of course more limited in scope, but tailored to the packages I use.
+&nbsp;

-I have a very soft spot for the Consolas font (showing my old time MS heritage here) and in the past I have used IBM Plex Mono.
-Nowadays though, my font of choice is [Iosevka Comfy Wide Fixed](https://git.sr.ht/~protesilaos/iosevka-comfy)
+I have a very soft spot for the [Consolas font](https://learn.microsoft.com/en-us/typography/font-list/consolas) (showing my old time MS heritage here) and in the past I have used [IBM Plex Mono](https://www.ibm.com/plex/), and [Iosevka Comfy Wide Fixed](https://git.sr.ht/~protesilaos/iosevka-comfy).
+My lastest font infatuation is [Berkeley Mono](https://berkeleygraphics.com/typefaces/berkeley-mono/).

 ### Version numbers

 Up until April 2022, the init file Version was arbitrary and bumped on milestones (moving to use-package, changing too many settings, etc.)
 Starting with Emacs 28, my config file version number will match the minimum Emacs version needed to run it.
-I will do my best to update the minor version on changes.
+I do my best to update the minor version on "big" changes.

 ## Keyboard config